matthieugomez/EconPDEs.jl/README.md

 [![Build Status](https://travis-ci.org/matthieugomez/EconPDEs.jl.svg?branch=master)](https://travis-ci.org/matthieugomez/EconPDEs.jl)

 This package provides the function `pdesolve`that solves (system of) ODEs/PDEs arising in economic models.
-It provide robust and simple-to-use framework to solve PDEs.
+It provide a fast, robust and simple-to-use framework to solve PDEs.

-The function is robust because it is based on a combination of upwinding and non-linear time stepping (see more details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)).
-It is simple-to-use because the user does not need to explicitly code the finite-difference scheme: specifying and solving a PDE can be done in less than 10 lines of codes.
+The function is robust: the underlying algorithm is based on a combination of upwinding and non-linear time stepping (more details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)).
+It is simple-to-use: the user does not need to explicitly code the finite-difference scheme.
+Specifying and solving a PDE can be done in less than 10 lines of codes.

 # Examples